 The human factor is often the most difficult to control and predict when it comes to data security and protection.
 This means that internal threats are a major (and increasing) problem for organizations.
 With digitization, the amount of digital data is growing exponentially, and together with this, the number of interactions with the data is increasing too.
 Taking it one step further, more interaction involves exposing the data to more security vulnerabilities.

-The potential risks of insider threats are numerous, including financial fraud, data corruption, theft of valuable information, and installing malware.
-These incidents can lead to data breaches that expose sensitive information such as Personally Identifiable Information (PII) or Intellectual Property (IP) and can result in high fines while detecting them is not an easy task for security teams.
+The potential risks of internal threats are numerous, including financial fraud, data corruption, theft of valuable information, and installing malware.
+These incidents can lead to data breaches that expose sensitive information such as Personally Identifiable Information (PII) or Intellectual Property (IP) and can result in high fines.

 What are internal threats in cybersecurity?